-If successful, at least six months before travel, AHOs must nominate Fellows and reserve Fellows (including DFAT and AHO or OCO funded) via a Supplementary Form through SmartyGrants.
+Following entering into an Agreement with DFAT and at least six months before travel, AHOs must nominate Fellows and reserve Fellows (including DFAT and AHO or OCO funded) via a Supplementary Form through SmartyGrants.
 On completion of the Supplementary Form, Nominated and Reserve Fellows (DFAT and AHO/OCO funded) will be considered and approved by DFAT.
 Once approved, the formal "Acceptance of Award Letter" will be distributed by DFAT to AHOs for onforwarding to the selected Fellows.